SJBRF/asic_design_course2024/README.md

 The number of instructions for executing the code in the ofast mode were found to be 12, less than and optimized as compared to the O1 mode.

+From the above results, we can observe:

+O1: selects a basic level of optimization which involves short compilation time.
+It optimizes the code without any major agressive changes.The code size reduction for the given example was 35.

+Ofast: selects an aggressive level of optimization.
+It gives us maximum performance but at the cost of precision and correctness issues.
+The code size or the given example was 12.

 ------
 **Commands Explaination:**